 4. You can also Enable SCRIPT_DEBUG mode

-So to eliminate such problem with script execution, wordpress provide you with a constant which can be added to your wp-config.php file.
+So to eliminate such problems with script execution, WordPress provides you with a constant that can be added to your wp-config.php file.

 All you need to add the snippet ( ‘SCRIPT_DEBUG’, true );

 PHP info is one of the very useful files that can help you to detect PHP errors early.
 The file includes all the information regarding the present state of PHP such as the version, Operating system version, compilation options, License, and many more.

 To enable this error reporting method, you need to configure the php.ini file.
 It is because you do not have been provided with an option to have root access to enable this error reporting feature.

 However, you can always use an alternate solution i.e. online PHP code checker tool that helps you to provide complete guidance to identify the errors.